 George Lopez Bio

-Lopez is currently on his standup comedy tour, The Comedy Get Down, with Charlie Murphy, Eddie Griffin, D.L.
+Lopez is currently on his standup comedy tour, The Comedy Get Down, with Eddie Griffin, D.L.
 Hughley, and Cedric the Entertainer in arenas across the country.
+The comedians recently debuted their BET scripted comedy series based on their tour.

-Lopez is also starring in his new comedy series, Lopez on TV Land.
-Starring and produced by Lopez, the series explores how he struggles between his two worlds and crises that are often of his own making.
-The half hour single camera serialized comedy consists of 12 episodes.
+Lopez also recently starred in Lopez on TV Land.
+Produced by Lopez, the series explored how he struggled between his two worlds and crises that are often of his own making.
+The half hour single camera serialized comedy aired for two seasons.

 In 2013, Lopez released his second memoir, I’m Not Gonna Lie And Other Lies You Tell When You Turn 50, where he tells the unabashed and hilarious truth about aging – as only he can.
 In 2012, Lopez debuted his third solo stand-up special It’s Not Me, It’s You on HBO.
 Lopez also voiced animated characters in a string of animated blockbuster films including Rafael in Rio and Rio 2 along with Jamie Foxx, Anne Hathaway and Jesse Eisenberg, Thurman in Escape from Planet Earth opposite Jane Lynch and Sofia Vergara, Grouchy Smurf in The Smurfs 1 and 2, and The Beverly Hills Chihuahua 1, 2, and 3.
 His other most recent film credits include the box-office hit Valentine's Day directed by Garry Marshall, Swing Vote, Henry Poole Is Here and Balls of Fury.

-In August 2009, Lopez filmed his second HBO Comedy Special, Tall, Dark and Chicano, which was nominated for a GRAMMY in the category of Best Comedy Album.
-He headlined his first HBO Comedy Special, America’s Mexican, in 2007.
-Lopez has also performed as part of HBO and TBS’s Comic Relief 2006.
+Lopez has been featured in three HBO specials, The Wall in August 2017, Tall, Dark and Chicano, which was nominated for a GRAMMY in the category of Best Comedy Album, and America's Mexican in 2007.
+Lopez has also performed as part of HBO and TBS's Comic Relief 2006.
 His acclaimed comedy concert, Why You Crying?, debuted on Showtime in 2004.
 He released his third standup CD, El Mas Chingon, in 2006, which also earned Lopez a GRAMMY nomination in the category of Best Comedy Album.
 Prior to that, in 2004, he was nominated for a GRAMMY in the same category for his CD Team Leader.
 In May 2004, his autobiography, Why You Crying?, entered The New York Times Bestsellers List top 20.
 The book was co-written by Emmy winning writer and sportscaster Armen Keteyian.
 Lopez also was the focus of the award-winning documentary Brown is the New Green: George Lopez and the American Dream.